ADVERTISEMENT

 #127

-Woman standing in a crowd holding up beer glass Where is the two-week-long yearly festival known as "Oktoberfest" that takes place in Munich, Germany and ends on the first Sunday in October.
+Woman in crowd raising beer glass celebrating culture diversity at a festive outdoor event with traditional decorations.
+Where is the two-week-long yearly festival known as "Oktoberfest" that takes place in Munich, Germany and ends on the first Sunday in October.
 The tradition of Oktoberfest started way back in 1810 as a wedding celebration for Bavarian Crown Prince Ludwig and Princess Therese.
 During the festival, people party, drink and eat schunkel on the Theresienwiese in the Bavarian capital.

 britannica.com , Brett Sayles Report